frankdegroodt/ansible-demo/README.md

 # ansible

-Some simple playbooks for demo purposes.
+Some simple playbooks for simple demo purposes.